 13 Tips for Better Posture at Home, at Work, or In the Car

-If you spend a lot of time working in one or two positions — sitting or standing — you find that you feel a little pain shooting through the top or bottom of back.
+If you spend a lot of time working in one or two positions — sitting or standing — you may find that you feel a little pain shooting through the top or bottom of your back.
 That’s when most people try to jog their memory and retrace their steps to figure out why their back is hurting.
-The simplest way is to check to see if your posture may not be one of them.
+The simplest way is to check to see if your posture may be one of the cases.

 The Role of the Spine and Supporting Muscles

 Your spine has natural curves that form an S-shape and it works like a coiled spring to absorb shock, maintain balance, and to facilitate the full range of motion throughout the spinal column.
 Two muscle groups, flexors, and extensors ensure that your spine maintains its natural curvature.
 Your flexors, which include your abs, are in the front and help you to bend forward and lift objects.
 Your extensors are in the back and are used for standing upright and lifting items.
 These muscles work together as your core to provide stability in your posture.

 What is Good Posture?